resource/Front-End-Standards/JavaScript/JSON.md

     }
     ```

-- Resevere the "top-level" of you JSON object for meta data.
+- Resevere the "top-level" of your JSON object for meta data.
 - Use a `data` object to store the primary content of your JSON object.
 - Use an `items` collection to store sets of like-data.